gadetmartin/Portfolio/Projects/Master HCI/Experimental Design/README.md

 ### Project Description

-The goal of this project was to design an experiment to test the preattention of  visual variables.
-Firstly determine if two specific visual variables in isolation are preattentive or not, then determine if they are less preattentive when combined.
-We choose color and size as visual variables and then design and programmed the whole experiment.
+The goal of this project was to design an experiment to test the preattentiveness of visual variables.
+First, we determined if two specific visual variables in isolation are preattentive or not, then assessed if they are less preattentive when combined.
+We chose color and size as the visual variables, and then designed and programmed the entire experiment.

 ### Document Descriptions